-Current regulations require producers, operators, pipelines and other companies to report all major incidents -- explosions, fires, blowouts, hydrocarbon leaks and deaths -- to the MMS, but the new final rule "broadens the scope of serious accidents and serious injuries to include those incidents that had the potential to be serious," the agency said in the final rule, which was published in the Federal Register last Monday.
+Current regulations require producers, operators, pipelines and other companies to report all major incidents -- explosions, fires, blowouts, hydrocarbon leaks and deaths -- to MMS, but the new final rule "broadens the scope of serious accidents and serious injuries to include those incidents that had the potential to be serious," the agency said in the final rule, which was published in the Federal Register Monday.

 "MMS is requiring reporting down to this level to learn more about the causes of all incidents.
 MMS considers these less serious incidents to be the 'near misses' that could have resulted in more serious consequences," it said.